TEDxAuckland/tedx-auckland-site/src/_posts/2018-10-03-elliott-blade-the-history-and-future-of-tedxauckland.md

 **Do you have a favourite TED Talk?**

 I don’t know if i have a favourite one [laughs].
 My favourite talks would be a real mix, I’ve probably got ten or twenty.
-I like Charmian Gooch’s talk on corruption - her one was really ballsy and brave.
+I like [Charmian Gooch’s talk on corruption](https://www.ted.com/talks/charmian_gooch_meet_global_corruption_s_hidden_players?language=en){:target="_blank"} - her one was really ballsy and brave.
 You look at her and think, ‘Wow, she could be dead in six months’ because she is uncovering so much corruption head on.

-Another of my favourites would be George Monbiot’s talk on rewilding - it was pretty radical.
+Another of my favourites would be [George Monbiot’s talk on rewilding](https://www.ted.com/talks/george_monbiot_for_more_wonder_rewild_the_world?language=en){:target="_blank"} - it was pretty radical.
 His talk really resonated with me in that we should let lions, tigers and other animals back into the wild, unfenced.

 **What will make the TEDxAuckland 2018 event special?**